General Power of Attorney

 A general power of attorney is commonly created when an individual plans to be unavailable to manage their own affairs for an extended period.
 This includes military service members deploying overseas who need someone to handle mortgage payments, vehicle registrations, and tax filings in their absence.
 Business owners traveling internationally for extended periods use general powers of attorney to authorize trusted partners or family members to sign contracts, manage payroll, and conduct banking transactions.

-Elderly individuals often execute durable general powers of attorney as part of comprehensive estate planning, ensuring that a trusted family member or professional fiduciary can manage their financial affairs if cognitive decline occurs.
+Elderly individuals often execute durable general powers of attorney as part of complete estate planning, ensuring that a trusted family member or professional fiduciary can manage their financial affairs if cognitive decline occurs.
 This is frequently done alongside a healthcare power of attorney and advance directive.
 Real estate investors who own properties in multiple states may grant general powers of attorney to local agents to handle closings, lease signings, and property management decisions without requiring the investor's physical presence.

 Other common scenarios include individuals facing major surgery who want financial management covered during recovery, couples going through separation who need to authorize someone else to handle joint obligations, and immigrants who need a representative in their home country to manage property or business interests.
 Under most state laws, the principal can revoke the power of attorney at any time while competent, typically by providing written notice to the agent and any third parties who have been relying on it.